Step 4: Explore your data geographically

 7. Drag the Sales measure to Color on the Marks card.

 8. The view automatically updates to a filled map, and colors each state based on its total sales.
 Because you're exploring product sales, you want your sales to appear in USD.
-Click the Sum(Sales) field on the Columns shelf, and select Format.
+Click the Sum(Sales) field on the Marks card, and select Format.
 For Numbers, select Currency.

 Any time you add a continuous measure that contains positive numbers (like Sales) to Color on the Marks card, your filled map is colored blue.
 Negative values are assigned orange.